-These fire bricks are long-lasting and can be used to create walkways and even surfaces that drain excess water between the cracks if laid loose.
-If you don’t want to mortar these bricks, the spaces between them will act as a natural drainage system in your greenhouse.
+These fire bricks are long-lasting and can create walkways and surfaces that drain excess water between the cracks if laid loose.
+If you don’t want to mortar these bricks, the spaces between them will be a natural drainage system in your greenhouse.

 - Great insulators

 - For larger greenhouses, this can be costly